-Finally, we perform a microscopic analysis of inherent structure mesoelastic properties ("mesoelastic" hereafter refers to mesoscopic elasticity) and show that, in models that follow $\Delta E(T) \propto \kappa(T)$, the local κ field correlates well with local particle mobility, consistent with previous work.^{43-46} These local spatial correlations put the relation $\Delta E(T) \propto \kappa(T)$ on firmer causal grounds.
-In contrast, we find that in models that do not obey $\Delta E(T) \propto \kappa(T)$, local correlations between the κ -field and local particle mobility deteriorate and disappear.
+Finally, we perform a microscopic analysis of inherent state mesoelastic properties ('mesoelastic' hereafter refers to mesoscopic elasticity), and show that, in models that follow $\Delta E(T) \propto \kappa(T)$ , the local $\kappa$ field correlates well with local particle mobility, consistent with previous work.41-44 These local, spatial correlations put the relation $\Delta E(T) \propto \kappa(T)$ on firmer, causal grounds.
+In contrast, we find that in models that do not obey $\Delta E(T) \propto \kappa(T)$ , local correlations between the $\kappa$ -field and local particle mobility deteriorate and disappear.

-The presentation of our results is organized as follows: In Sec.
-II, we describe the computer glassforming models and physical observables studied in this work.
-In Sec.
-III, we present our results for all models, starting with a test of the hypothesis $\Delta E \propto \kappa(T)$, followed by an analysis of the complexity of the potential energy landscapes of the different models, which reveals the origin of the observed differences between the models, and finally present a microscopic spatial-correlation analysis between mobility and the local stiffness.
+The presentation of our results is organized as follows.
+In Section II we describe the computer glassforming models and physical observables studied in this work.
+In Section III we present our results for all models, starting with a test of the hypothesis $\Delta E \propto \kappa(T)$ , followed by an analysis of the complexity of the potential energy landscapes of the different models that reveals the origin of the observed differences between the models, and finally presenting a microscopic spatial-correlation analysis between mobility and the local stiffness.
 Section IV summarizes and discusses future research directions.